Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Conclusion

 \section{Conclusion}

+The main goal of this work is to devise and check an SPH scheme that fulfils as many basic physical and numerical constraints as possible, with regard to the demands of modern hydrodynamic codes.
+The former include conservation of mass, linear and angular momentum, energy, and entropy.
+The latter requires a good depiction of gradients and shocks besides a correct numerical representation of basic kernel properties, as for example, the kernel normalization.
+The proposed scheme strongly relies in the ISPH method plus enhanced volume elements described in \citet{cabezon2017}, but with an improved Lagrangian compatibility and a better treatment of sharp density gradients.

-In this work we propose an easy scheme to improve the partition of unit in SPH, with especial emphasis in the connections between the partition of unit and the accuracy in estimating the gradients.
-By combining analytical reasoning with simple 1D toy models and full 3D simulations, we have shown that improving the constraint $\sum_b V_b W_{ab}(h_a)=1$ automatically leads to an enhancement of the condition $<\Delta r>=\sum_b V_b ({\bf r_b}-{\bf{r_a}})W_{ab}(h_a)=0$.
-When gradients are approached with an integral expression (the ISPH scheme, Eq. \ref{matrix}), the fulfillment of the $<\Delta r>$~constraint is a sufficient condition to perform exact linear interpolations.
-Thus, provided that the volume elements $V_a$ are correctly chosen, the ISPH scheme makes compatible complete conservation of mass, momentum, energy and entropy with a much better estimation of the gradient of linear functions.
+To this end, here we introduce an easy scheme to improve the partition of the unity in SPH, with a special emphasis on the connections between the partition of unity and the accuracy in estimating the gradients.
+By combining analytical reasoning with simple 1D toy models and full 3D simulations, we have shown that improving the constraint $\sum_b V_b W_{ab}(h_a)=1$ automatically leads to an enhancement of the condition $\left<\Delta r\right>=\sum_b V_b ({\bf r}_b-{\bf r}_a)W_{ab}(h_a)=0$.
+When gradients are approached with an integral expression (the ISPH scheme via Eq.~\ref{matrix}), the fulfillment of the $\left<\Delta r\right>$ constraint is shown to be a sufficient condition to perform exact linear interpolations.

-Our main aim, and one of the novelties of this work, is to improve the partition of unit without leaving the Lagrangian formulation of ISPH, making such enhancement totally compatible with the inclusion of grad-h terms in the momentum and energy equations.
-To do that the volume elements, $V_a$, have been re-defined so that \mbox{$V_a=X_a/k_a$}~with \mbox{$X_a=m_a/\rho^0_a$;~ $k_a=\sum_b X_b W_{ab}(h_a)$} and \mbox{$\rho^0_a=\sum_b m_b W_{ab}(h_a)$}.
-Such particular choice of $V_a$~ results in the new set of ISPH equations described in the \ref{sec:Appendix}.
-These ISPH equations not only are Lagrangian-compatible, displaying perfect conservation properties, but manifestly improve the partition of unit and the estimation of gradients.
-The computational cost of including these improved VEs, mainly due to the implicit search of the coupled $h_a, \rho_a$ magnitudes with a Newton-Raphson algorithm, is subdominant.
+One of the novelties of this work, is the improvement of the partition of the unity, without leaving the Lagrangian formulation of ISPH, so that the enhancement is totally compatible with the inclusion of grad-h terms in the momentum and energy equations.
+To do that the volume elements, $V_a$, have been re-defined so that \mbox{$V_a=X_a/k_a$} with \mbox{$X_a=m_a/\rho^0_a$; $k_a=\sum_b X_b W_{ab}(h_a)$} and \mbox{$\rho^0_a=\sum_b m_b W_{ab}(h_a)$}.
+That particular choice of $V_a$ results in the new set of ISPH equations described in Appendix~\ref{sec:Appendix}.
+These ISPH equations are not only Lagrangian-compatible, displaying perfect conservation properties, but they manifestly improve the partition of the unity which translates into a better estimation of gradients.
+The computational cost of including these improved VEs, mainly due to the implicit search of the coupled $h_a$ and $\rho^0_a$ magnitudes with a Newton-Raphson algorithm, is subdominant.
+The behavior of the new ISPH scheme has been checked with a number of standard 3D tests that involve large density jumps and contact discontinuities.